Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 He watched as Buck grazed the land, his tail swishing back and forth at the flies that tried to get water from the sweat off the horses back.
 Then, Tom began thinking about what he had said to Miss.
 Tina, and why it made her so mad?

-He laid his head down on one of the horse blankets.
+He laid his head down on the horse blanket.
+“Maybe I’ll just rest a while.”

-Meanwhile, back at the ranch all the hen's, chick's, roosters, pigs, rabbits, and the others including Patsy went to see Ol' Will to talk about Tom's possible outcome if he decides to ride that killer horse.
+Meanwhile, back at the ranch, the word already got out about the change of horses.
+All the hen’s, chick’s, roosters, pigs, rabbits, and the others including Patsy went to see Ol’ Will; to talk about Tom’s possible outcome if he decides to ride that killer horse.
 Everyone agreed it would be best to be extra nice to him when he gets back because it might be the end for him if he rides White Lightning.

 Several hours passed and Tom awoke from his nap.
-He could tell it was getting late under the direction of the sun.
-Buck was down at the creek getting a long cool drink of fresh mountain stream water.
+He could tell it was getting late from the direction of the sun.
+Buck was down at the creek getting a cool drink of fresh mountain stream water.

 Tom said to Buck in a long yawning voice.